ncatlab/nlab-content/pages/0/2/7/1/1720/content.md

 Let $T$ be a simplicial (possibly multi-colored) [[theory]], and let $T Alg$ be the corresponding category of simplicial T-algebras.
 This carries a model category structure where the fibrations and weak equivalences are those of the underlying simplicial sets in the standard [[model structure on simplicial sets]].

-Then there exists a morphism of siplicial theories $T \to S$ such that
+Then there exists a morphism of simplicial theories $T \to S$ such that

 1. the induced [[adjunction]] $S Alg \stackrel{\to}{\leftarrow} T Alg$ is a [[Quillen equivalence]];